nguyenkhoi2806/react-js-training/Week-3/day1/readme.md

   - Wrap your app in a provider
   - Access that state anywhere using useContext

+_**How it run**_:

+- React Context runs by providing a way to pass data deeply through the component tree without manually passing props at every level.

 _**Use it when**_:

 - You have a simple state like theme or locale